FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 You can also spray or soak the ground outside with this same strength solution and use it to clean any concrete/asphalt areas your puppy may have used.

-Getting the proper vaccinations, at the right time, are the #1 best way to protect your pup from Parvo.
+Getting the proper vaccinations, at the right time, is the #1 best way to protect your puppy from Parvo.

-A full series of shots need to be given before your little guy (or gal) is fully protected.
-These need to be given 3 times over a period of about 6 - 8 weeks.
+A full series of shots (usually three) need to be given before your puppy is fully protected.